SinaCode-dev/learn_ci-cd_with_project/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repo, create a feature branch, and submit a PR.
 Ensure tests pass (add pytest if needed) and follow PEP8.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(Note: Add a LICENSE file if not present.)

 ## Contact
 - LinkedIn: [your-linkedin](https://linkedin.com/in/yourname)